iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > I have used it daily just to see if it works and it has never went off.
 I work on a Covid Ward...
 I also have family who were in the same place for the same amount of time with the same people and some got the notification and others didnt.
 It simply doesn't work.<br> :date: __2021-01-26 12:42:55__

 > It didn't send me any notification I happened to open my app and had 4 days self isolation left, that was certainly pointless considering I missed 6 days isolation and being around my co workers<br> :date: __2021-01-18 08:43:00__

-> Notified that I'd been exposed nine days previous and that I needed to isolate for one more day.
-Bit late notice considering I'm a key worker and have been working in the hospital during the previous nine days.<br> :date: __2021-01-17 04:45:13__

-> Why does it not check for exposure ive had 0 exposure checks for the past 25 days or so why???<br> :date: __2021-01-16 04:27:01__

-> Doesn't work properly<br> :date: __2021-01-06 12:46:58__